 Love does not demand worship and neither does The Greatest Love.
 And no places of worship need to be erected in Their name.
 However rarely is our need to worship done to appease a demanding god.
 Instead it is to help us.
-It instills within us a sense of comfort, humility, and of course love.
+It instills within us a sense of community, humility, and of course love.
 And so The Greatest Love does not demand worship but recognizes we may want to worship Them nonetheless.
 If you want to worship The Greatest Love visit a mosque, synagogue, church, or temple and look for The Greatest Love there.
 Look for Them in the words of love preached there.
 And if you cannot find love preached there then leave and go elsewhere.

 For love is the meaning of life.